rafaelromao/keyboards/docs/functions.md

     - Hold = Refactor This (Shift+Cmd+Alt+T/Shift+Ctrl+Alt+T)
 - Two other extremely helpful shortcuts are Ctrl+Space (Show Autocomplete Options) and F2 (Go To Next Error), but they are easy to type and don't need to be included in the dancing.
 - Source code: [tapdance.c](../src/qmk/users/rafaelromao/features/tapdance.c)

-## Numpad
-- A numpad layer can be activated holding the backspace or space keys, in the Functions or Media layers.
-- This numpad can also be activated using a combo in the base layers.

 ##
 [Home](../readme.md) |